 Classroom Decorum.
 To preclude distraction or disruption, it is reasonable to request that electronic devices such as phones, and, in some instances, notebook computers be turned off during the classroom period.
-Recording is permitted at the discretion of the instructor.
+At the discretion of the instructor, recording of lectures or other classroom activities may be prohibited.
+If a student feels like they need a recording as an accommodation due to their disability, the student should work with the Office of Student Disability Services to determine possible and appropriate accommodations.